BeamFour/Beam42/README.md

 For any inquiries regarding this version, please raise issues here and do not contact StellarSoftware.com, as this version is not maintained by Mike Lampton.

+Note: This project now also includes a port of GNU Optical to Java.

 ## About Beam42

 From  www.StellarSoftware.com: